 This high-energy industry die-hard is the owner of Be Inspired Salon in Madison, Wisconsin, an upscale salon boutique where she grew her two-person team into a staff of 20.

-During the salon’s growth stages, Kati created a marketing tool, Meet Your Stylist.
-This stylist match-making software offers new clients the best possible salon experience by ensuring a good fit with a recommended stylist.
-The idea is to convert salon website visitors into longterm salon clients using a comprehensive survey.
+During the salon’s growth stages, Kati created a marketing tool, mya.
+This stylist-match-making software offers new clients the best possible salon experience by ensuring a good fit with a recommended stylist.
+The idea is to convert salon website visitors into long-term salon clients using a comprehensive survey.

 Fulfilling a Need